Fraud prevention: How to stay safe from bank fraud.

 1. We’ll never ask you for your password or security information over the phone.

-Vancity representatives may contact you to verify activity on your accounts, but we’ll never ask for your banking passwords, access codes, or one-time passwords for any reason.
+Vancity representatives may contact you to verify activity on your accounts, but when we reach out, we’ll never ask for your banking passwords, access codes, or one-time passcodes by phone, email or text.
 This information is yours and should never be shared with anyone.
 If someone asks you for this information, end contact with them immediately.
 Shared your information already?
 Don’t panic.
 Give our Member Services Centre a call.

 2. When in doubt, call us back.